iakdis/librecamera/README.md

 Send in your translated files as a [Pull Request](https://github.com/iakmds/librecamera/pulls)

-- ### Bug Reporting or a Feature Request
+## Bug Reporting or Feature Requests

 Open an issue on GitHub: [Open issue](https://github.com/iakmds/librecamera/issues)

-- ### Code
+## Code

-Feel free to send in a [Pull Request](https://github.com/iakmds/librecamera/pulls)!
+Feel free to send in a [pull request](https://github.com/iakmds/librecamera/pulls)!
 To get started with Flutter, follow this link: [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install)

 1. Clone this repository
 2. Switch to the project's directory and run `flutter pub get`.
 To test the app, run the project in debug mode by selecting an Android device or emulator in your preferred Flutter IDE and running the app in debug mode